AmmoniumX/Dotfiles/README.md

-# Linux Dotfiles
+# Arch Linux Dotfiles

-A collection of personal linux dotfiles, comes with an `install.sh` script.
+A collection of Arch Linux dotfiles, packages, and scripts.
+For personal use.
+Installs NVIDIA packages, may not work with AMD/Intel GPUs.

-The following programs are recommended to be installed on the system:
-- eza
-- bat
-- fzf
-- starship prompt

 ## Installation